kumarabhishek0809/hazelcast-client/README.md

-Why Hazelcast, Because it is clsustered, It Implements JSR 107, Supports JCache.
+Why Hazelcast, Because it is clustered, It Implements JSR 107, Supports JCache.

-https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-caching.html
+-- Hazelcast is in memory Caching solution it usase inmemory Data grid.
+-- Hazelcast is written in Java.
+-- Easy to implement have enoroums support for Spring and hibernate. https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-caching.html